 One of the simplest ways I know of to aid the body in natural toxin-removal, stress relief and even pain relief is by enjoying a DIY stress relief & detox bath two to three times weekly.
-A detox bath does not need to be complicated; in fact, my Stress Relief & Detox Bath Recipe is simple, effective and easy to perform.
+A detox bath doesn’t need to be complicated; in fact, my DIY Stress Relief & Detox Bath Recipe is simple, effective and so very relaxing – mind – body – soul.

 Your skin is your body’s largest organ and plays an important role in some areas of detoxification.
 Sweat glands in the skin play active roles in the excretory system.
 Some say that your skin is responsible for eliminating 25% of the toxins in your body.
-It’s also important to note that your body can also absorb much of whatever is applied to the skin.
+It’s also important to note that your body can also absorb much of whatever you apply to your skin.
 This is why it is extremely necessary to always use non-toxic skincare products.

 History of Detox Baths

 The history of the detox bath goes back thousands of years.
 According to author and Naturopath Linda Page in her book, Linda Page’s Healthy Healing: A Guide to Self-Healing for Everyone, the ancient Romans had elaborate complexes for healing and detoxification baths.
-The ancient Greeks are said to have used seawater and seaweed to take detoxification baths.
-Mud baths, clay baths and baths using aromatherapy oils and herbs have been used throughout history to assist the body’s natural detoxification abilities.
+History tells us the ancient Greeks used seawater and seaweed to take detoxification baths.
+Mud baths, clay baths and baths using essential oils and herbs were also used throughout history to assist the body’s natural detoxification abilities.